The Krofft Supershow: Bigfoot and Wildboy

 After Wildboy was orphaned in the Pacific Northwest, he was found and raised by Bigfoot, the legendary man-beast of the forest.
 The two work together to fight those who would harm the forest.
+In this series Bigfoot displayed "bionic" super powers in imitation of The Six Million Dollar Man, which was popular at this time; though this series never directly referenced the prime-time show.
 They were aided in the first season by Suzie, 12-year-old daughter of Ranger Lucas; in the second season, Suzie was replaced by Cindy, a young archeology student.

 The episodes of "Bigfoot and Wildboy" that aired on The Krofft Supershow were 15 minutes in length.
 In 1979, ABC brought back the show as a stand-alone series by editing the 15-minute segments into 30-minute episodes.
 New episodes were also filmed and aired in the summer of 1979.